alanesq/CameraWifiMotion/readme.txt

 in software to improve this but if you want to use the cameras in anything other than full daylight you need to fit a better lens.        see: https://www.youtube.com/watch?v=T0P37aEneto Removing the I.R. filter and fitting a suitable lens completely transforms these cameras in low light conditions, going from completely useless to amazingly good.
+Also, I find that as soon as you try to install the camera in any kind of case the wifi signal becomes very weak.
+This can be rectified by installing an external wifi antenna (note: you have to move the jumper resistor to enable the external antenna socket).

 The sketch can use OTA (Over the air updates) to update the software, this can be enabled/disabled in the main settings of the sketch.
 If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled otherwise OTA will not work.